PrivacyProtect: Securely Share Passwords and Store Sensitive Files in Convenient Locations

 Your secret is safe; it never leaves your device.
 No data transfers to or from PrivacyProtect servers after the initial page load.
 In fact, you can disable your internet connection, and concealing and revealing your secret still works.
 PrivacyProtect doesn't know who you are, what you're sharing, or who you're sharing it with.

-PrivacyProtect encrypts the plaintext using NIST-approved AES-256 in NIST-recommended GCM block cipher mode using the derived key and a random initialization vector.
+PrivacyProtect encrypts the plaintext using NIST-approved AES-256 in NIST-recommended GCM block cipher mode using the derived key and a 32-byte random initialization vector.
 The HTML file contains the resulting ciphertext, initialization vector, and salt needed for decryption.